-My fundamental research interest is examining the causes and consequences of inequality in society.
-Using the quantitative methods of applied microeconomics and the contextual approach of political economy, I am especially interested in understanding the sometimes contradictory roles that institutions, such as education, play in perpetuating inequality, and potential policy solutions to ameliorate economic and social inequalities.
+For my dissertation research, my fundamental interest was examining the causes and consequences of inequality.
+Using the quantitative methods of applied microeconomics and the contextual and theoretical approach of political economy alongside interdisciplinary frameworks, I examine the contradictory roles that institutions, such as education and the carceral state, serve in perpetuating inequality and upholding racial capitalism.

-“Carceral Schools and College Expectations: Evidence from the National Crime Victimization School Crime Supplement” Job Market Paper (manuscript available here)
+“Carceral Schools and College Expectations: Evidence from the National Crime Victimization Survey School Crime Supplement”

 “Schooling in Racial Capitalist America: Towards a Political Economy of Education and the Carceral State”